dreamcatcher-tech/network/Inbox/2025-05-24 2102 plaintext accounting format.md

 to alter the file would be to make a new name for the file, so the old history is ignored ?

 if we release a tool that makes it easy to account for crypto and taxes, then bolt on advice and other things, trading and payments, then starts to become an exchange.

+if we don't store the accounting data as plain text, then how else will we load it into the ai context ?  it would need to be either db calls, or other on disk format that it reads in, presumably json.
+If we make our own format, we may gain a small amount and have no external users.

+being able to read it, and page it into the ai context, then use tools to write it correctly and generate whatever reports are desired seems powerful ?

+basically you should be able to get your backups and generate the files out, then start using other files as accounting.

+pijul would be great for this, so we can just have the whole file with no extra tools.